-On a nice day 2 years ago, when I was on financial field.
+On a nice day 2 years ago, when I was in the financial field.
 My boss sent our team an email.
 In this email, he would like to us propose some machine learning techniques to predict stock price.

 Now let’s jump into python implementation to see how it applies,